Skip to content

 Talent's Role

-The Tiamat had precognition — a form of Talent.
+The Tiamat were empathic — their entire species existed in a constant empathic merge, with rare individuals also manifesting precognition.
 Human and cetacean Talents are related (they share "quantum-neural origins").
 This is not coincidence.

 The Truth About Talent